digital-work-lab/digital-work-lecture/docs/11-futures-notes_teaching_notes.md

 Start

-- Lack of diversity (in leadership) still an issue
+- Lack of diversity (in leadership) still an issue (talent pool, "need to feel uncomfortable")
 - Persistent company culture: desire of those in charge to be comfortable.
 - Need to embrace the feeling of uncomfortable.
 Related to diversity and risk.
 (Need to be aware that a "comfort-culture" may not contribute to diversity.)